The Irish Catholic: History

 The Irish Catholic was founded in 1888 by Timothy Daniel Sullivan, a former Lord Mayor of Dublin and an Irish Parliamentary Party (IPP) MP at Westminster.
 A number of the paper's early staff, including Patrick Fogarty, had worked at The Nation newspaper.

-From the 18 July 1891 it was published under the title The Irish Catholic and Nation, it reverted to The Irish Catholic on 13 June 1896.
+From 18 July 1891 it was published under the title The Irish Catholic and Nation, it reverted to The Irish Catholic on 13 June 1896.

 William Francis Dennehy ran the paper from 1888 until his death in 1917.
 Following a split in the IPP, Dennehy was an outspoken anti-Parnellite and supporter of Tim Healy; an editorial which he published on the death of Charles Stewart Parnell, implying that the dead man had probably gone to Hell, was widely criticised by Parnell supporters.
 Dennehy was a close associate of William Martin Murphy.

 Leo Fogarty, Patrick's son, was managing director of The Irish Catholic from 1936 until 1977.
 Bill Horgan became chairman in 1982 and Otto Herschan was appointed Managing Director in 1982.
 The businessman and former senator Patrick W. McGrath became a director in 1980, he also owned the paper along with Horgan.

 John Ryan was editor from 1936 until 1981, the longest-serving editor in the history of the publication.
 John Ryan was replaced by Nick Lundberg in 1981 who was in turn succeeded by Brigid Anne Ryan, so far the only female editor of the newspaper, which currently employs no women journalists.
-Brigid Anne Ryan was replaced by David Quinn in 1996.
+Ryan was replaced by David Quinn in 1996.